isomerpages/moe-jingshanpri/_the-js-experience/Departments/Science.md

 ![](/images/Science%20050720.jpg)

 The JS Science learning experiences are designed to provide opportunities to develop values, ethics and attitudes that are essential to the scientific endeavour.
-We also hope to develop 21st&nbsp;Century Competencies and Scientific Process skills.
+We also hope to develop 21st Century Competencies and Scientific Process skills.
 Emphasis is placed on the application of concepts to real life situations, inculcating a positive learning attitude and the development of reasoning and communication skills, metacognition, and creative problem-solving skills.&nbsp;These learning experiences tap on the students’ curiosity for learning, improving their intrinsic motivation to become independent learners.